MicrosoftDocs/azure-devops-docs/docs/repos/git/view-pull-requests.md

 ::: moniker range="azure-devops"
 - **Repos** must be enabled on your project.
 If the **Repos** hub and associated pages don't display, see [Turn an Azure DevOps service on or off](../../organizations/settings/set-services.md) to reenable Repos.

-- To view or review PRs, you must be a member of an Azure DevOps project with **Basic** access or higher.
+- To view PRs, you must be a member of the Azure DevOps project the PR is in, with **Basic** access or higher.
+If you aren't a project member, [get added](../../organizations/accounts/add-organization-users.md).
-  - If you don't have a project, create one or [sign up for free](../../user-guide/sign-up-invite-teammates.md).
-  - If you aren't a project member, [get added](../../organizations/accounts/add-organization-users.md).

 > [!NOTE]
 > For public projects, users granted **Stakeholder** access have full access to Azure Repos.